hafsa-0-abdy/Movie-Recommendation-System/README.md

 ```

 ### Dataset Issues
-The biggest headache was getting the right dataset format.
+The biggest issue was getting the right dataset format.
 If you get file errors:
 1. Double-check the file path
 2. Make sure your CSV has the right columns
 3. Try a smaller dataset first (like 1000 movies) to test